Bill Gates Says a 2-Day Work Week Is Coming: Could AI Really Replace Most Jobs?

 If that happens, maybe we won’t need a five-day work week anymore.
 Maybe productivity will be so high, we could get everything done in just two days.

 Sounds amazing, right?
-But also kind of… complicated.
+But also kind of…complicated.

 AI is already replacing parts of jobs

 We’re already seeing AI step in for certain tasks.
 It’s writing reports, answering customer service questions, generating code, analyzing data.
+It definitely isn’t the best at it (hello hallucinations), but it does the job effectively enough.

 In theory, if AI boosts productivity enough, we won’t need as many human hours to keep things running.